 Clarks Summit University's Commitment to You

-Clarks Summit University takes steps to ensure that the campus community is not subject to a hostile environment and to respond promptly and appropriately to allegations of harassment on the basis of sex, including sexual violence.
-The University promptly investigates incidents of harassment on the basis of sex, takes appropriate action against students found to have violated this policy, and provides remedies that are appropriate to complainants and the campus community.
-The University takes immediate action to abolish a hostile environment if one has been created, prevent its recurrence and remedy the effects of any hostile environment on affected members of the campus community.
+Clarks Summit University takes steps to ensure that the campus community is a safe working and learning environment.
+The University is committed to respond promptly and appropriately to allegations of discrimination and harassment on the basis of sex, including sexual violence.
+The University promptly investigates incidents of discrimination and harassment on the basis of sex, takes appropriate action against individuals found responsible for violating this policy, and provides remedies that are appropriate to complainants and to the campus community.
+The University takes action to abolish a hostile environment created by discrimination and harassment based upon sex if one has been created, prevent its recurrence and remedy the effects of any such environment on affected members of the campus community.